coldkreap/reactor-experiments/README.md

 - [ ] Add docker-compose with httpbin and wiremock
 - [ ] Add extension
 - [ ] Add unit testing
+- [ ] Write about traps and sshuttle
+- [ ] Learn about AWS, Jenkins, Deployments, Kubernetes

 ## Technologies
 - Java 11 (todo: Look into newer version)